acend/ch-open-workshop-tage-training/content/en/docs/04/03_resourcehooks.md

 It's basically a [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) which starts a Pod that executes some sort of code.

 {{% alert  color="primary" title="Note" %}}
 Named hooks (i.e. ones with `/metadata/name`) will only be created once.
-If you want a hook to be re-created each time either use BeforeHookCreation policy or `/metadata/generateName`.
+If you want a hook to be re-created each time, either use BeforeHookCreation policy or `/metadata/generateName`.
 {{% /alert %}}

 {{% alert  color="primary" title="Note" %}}
-Hooks are not run during a [selective sync](https://argoproj.github.io/argo-cd/user-guide/selective_sync/)
+Hooks are not run during a [selective sync](https://argoproj.github.io/argo-cd/user-guide/selective_sync/).
 {{% /alert %}}